beiatrix/beiatrix/src/config/projects/schedulingWizard.md

 In all steps of this scheduling flow, we incorporate an "Update Availability" button.
 Clicking this button opens a dialog that allows students to specify when they are available and make changes in real-time.
 ![Schedule Sessions - Step 2 - Update Availability](https://beiatrix.s3.us-west-1.amazonaws.com/projects/scheduling-wizard/schedule-sessions-step-2-availability.gif)

-This dialog re-uses the calendar from Step 2 of the **[Tutor Matching Form](/projects/tutor-matching)**.
+This dialog contains a calendar that is re-used in Step 2 of the **[Tutor Matching Form](/projects/tutor-matching)** and Step 3 of the **[Enrollment Wizard](/projects/enrollment-wizard)**.
 Once again, this calendar was also re-built in FullCalendar!
 We updated the UX to add a click-and-drag functionality to select ranges of availability.

 ### **<a style="color: var(--ion-color-dark);" name="step-3">Step 3</a>**

-On step 3, we show a table allowing the student to configure repeat options.
+Step 3 is dedicated to configuring repeat options for the session times selected in Step 2.

 ![Schedule Sessions - Step 3](https://beiatrix.s3.us-west-1.amazonaws.com/projects/scheduling-wizard/schedule-sessions-step-3.jpg)

-There is one row table for each of the session times selected in Step 2.
+We present a table with one row for each of the times selected in the previous step.

-The session time is listed in the left-most column, "Sessions Pending Scheduled."
+The left-most column, "Sessions Pending Scheduled," lists the session time.

 The "Repeat For" column contains a dropdown with repeat options.
 By default, we set the amount of repeats to consume all the student's available tutoring hours.

 ![Schedule Sessions - Step 3 - Repeat Dropdown](https://beiatrix.s3.us-west-1.amazonaws.com/projects/scheduling-wizard/schedule-sessions-step-3-repeat-dropdown.gif)

-The third column, "Available Repeat Sessions," contains a list of checkboxes that allows the user to fine-tune exactly which session dates they would like to repeat.
+The third column, "Available Repeat Sessions," contains checkboxes that allow the user to fine-tune exactly which sessions they would like to repeat.
 Small help text indicates if there is a holiday or if the tutor is not available on a particular date.

-Configuring repeat sesssions updates the progress bar in real-time.
+Modifying repeat options updates the progress bar in real-time.

 ![Schedule Sessions - Step 3 - Checkboxes](https://beiatrix.s3.us-west-1.amazonaws.com/projects/scheduling-wizard/schedule-sessions-step-3-checkboxes.gif)

 We encourage the student to use all their tutoring hours.
-If they reserve fewer than all of their available hours, clicking the "Schedule Hours" button opens a call to action dialog.
+If they reserve fewer than all of their available hours, clicking the "Schedule Hours" button opens a confirmation dialog.

 ![Schedule Sessions - Step 3 - Are You Sure](https://beiatrix.s3.us-west-1.amazonaws.com/projects/scheduling-wizard/schedule-sessions-step-3-are-you-sure.gif)